mpetazzoni/sse.js/README.md

-# sse.ts
+# sse-ts

 Forked from `https://github.com/mpetazzoni/sse.js`.
 Made the library strongly typed and added support for ES6 modules.
 So this library can now be imported as a ES6 module and compiled with TS.

-`sse.ts` is a strongly-typed ES6 module-based flexible `EventSource` replacement for Typescript designed to consume Server-Sent Events (SSE) streams with more control and options than the standard `EventSource`.
+`sse-ts` is a strongly-typed ES6 module-based flexible `EventSource` replacement for Typescript designed to consume Server-Sent Events (SSE) streams with more control and options than the standard `EventSource`.
 The main limitations of `EventSource` are that it only supports no-payload GET requests, and